angspos/intel-vault/README.md

 A personal knowledge system for absorbing the AI ecosystem's signal without burning your weekends.
 Built on Andrej Karpathy's LLM Wiki pattern, extended with a bandwidth-aware filter and a weekly digest automation loop.

-Use this template if you are a senior individual contributor who wants to stay current on AI tooling, research, and adjacent engineering craft — but a firehose of newsletters, GitHub trending lists, and arXiv isn't how you want to spend your free time.
+Use this template if you are a individual contributor (geared towards senior levels but anyone can benefit) who wants to stay current on AI tooling, research, and adjacent engineering craft — but a firehose of newsletters, GitHub trending lists, and arXiv isn't how you want to spend your free time.

 ## What it is